jbradrobbins/jbradrobbins.github.io/_posts/2023-05-30-apivoid-screenshot-api.md

 This posts outlines how to utilize the apivoid screenshot api to capture high-quality images of websites.

+In the first step we will define the apikey and url variable.
 ~~~
 $apikey = ""

 $url = 'https://www.cnet.com'
 ~~~
+After defining the resource that we would like to caputure we can pass the url object to the apivoid endpoint for processing and define the varible for the results.

 ~~~
 $url | ForEach-Object {